semaver/core-stack/packages/core/README.md

 static for<T>(uid: string | symbol): IInterface<T>;
 ```

 A static method to create a symbol for a given interface, effectively "materializing" it.
+Symbols are pooled by identifier, so repeated calls with the same identifier return the same instance; a string identifier is resolved to a global symbol via `Symbol.for` before lookup.
+Throws if the identifier is `null` or `undefined`.

 **Example:**